BlockscapeNetwork/signctrl/docs/core/ds-protection.md

 ## SignCTRL Set

 A SignCTRL set consists of two or more validators that all share the same keys, and thus represent the same validator entity.
-Letting all of those validators sign blocks simultaneously is a sure-fire way of getting slashed for double-signing, so there needs to be some form of coordination in the set in terms of which validator has permission to sign at any given point in time.
-Thus, the idea is very simple - only one validator in the set should sign all blocks while the others back it up if it becomes unavailable.
+Letting all of those validators sign blocks simultaneously is a sure-fire way of getting slashed for double-signing, so there needs to be some form of coordination in terms of which validator in the set has permission to sign at any given point in time.
+Thus, the idea is very simple - only one validator in the set should sign blocks while the others back it up if it becomes unavailable.

-Contrary to approaches that add a consensus layer and therefore more communication overhead to the set of redundant validators, like [Raft](https://raft.github.io/), SignCTRL uses the blockchain itself as a perfectly synchronous communication line that the validators in the set use to coordinate signing permissions.
-Let's take a closer look at how SignCTRL achieves this.
+Contrary to approaches that add a consensus layer, and therefore more communication overhead, to the set of redundant validators, like [Raft](https://raft.github.io/), SignCTRL uses the blockchain itself as a perfectly synchronous communication line that the validators use to coordinate signing permissions.

 ## Validator Ranking